AuburnSports - Who could commit to Auburn next?

 "It’s not the next four years, it’s the next 40," Turner said.
 "So it’s a big decision.”

-We'll be keeping a close eye on how things develop with Turner, as Auburn seeks its first wide receiver commit in the 2025 class.
+We'll be keeping a close eye on how things develop with Turner, as Auburn seeks to add to its wide receiver class.

 Xavier Tiller, 2026 TE — Fairburn, Ga.